Executing with Docker

 If you need a finer control over the container execution, or you feel comfortable with the Docker Engine, avoiding the extra software layer of the wrapper might be a good decision.

-Containers are confined in a sandbox, so they can't access the host in any ways
+Containers are confined in a sandbox, so they can't access the data on the host

-Docker Engine provides mounting filesystems into the container with the
+The Docker Engine provides mounting filesystems into the container with the -v

 argument and the following syntax: